 Then there's African weaving, a traditional craft that involves spinning and looming fabric.
 This is a craft that is passed on through families.
 Being recognized as an accomplished weaver is often a source of family pride in Africa (14).

 In America, mostly white people with money tend to be the founders of creative new businesses.
-This is known as craft culture, where they open a microbrewery, or a traditional butcher, or a small batch whiskey business.
-As stated in an article by Lauren Michele Jackson in Eater, “This craft culture tells mostly white stories for mostly white consumers and they always sound the same… it consistently engages in the erasure or exploitation of people of color whose intellectual and manual labor are often the foundation of the practices that transform so many of these small pleasures into something artful.”
+This is known as craft culture, where they open a microbrewery, a traditional butcher, or a small batch whiskey business.
+As stated in an article by Lauren Michele Jackson in Eater, "This craft culture tells mostly white stories for mostly white consumers and they always sound the same… it consistently engages in the erasure or exploitation of people of color whose intellectual and manual labor is often the foundation of the practices that transform so many of these small pleasures into something artful.

 … cultivated a learning community of more than 200 artisan businesses and support organizations, increased access to finance through a first-of-its-kind small loan program for artisan entrepreneurs, and provided targeted technical assistance and training to artisan business owners across the globe.